web3labs/ink-verifier-server/docs/TUTORIAL.md

 If you wish to verify contracts or upload metadata in Rococo Contracts, simply follow the same steps as in [S1 - Verifiable Packages](#s1---verifiable-packages) and [S2 - Owner-signed Metadata](#s2---owner-signed-metadata) using the public Explorer instance.
 For source code verification, you will need to use the [example contracts](https://github.com/web3labs/dev-contracts-substrate/tree/main/verifiable-packages/ink4.0.0-beta) built with cargo-contract v2.0.0-beta.
 If you want to build your own contracts, follow [these instructions](https://github.com/web3labs/ink-verifier-image/blob/main/README.md#building-with-container-image-directly) on how to run the verifier image with a different cargo-contract version.
 The reason for the need to toggle versions is explained [here](https://github.com/web3labs/ink-verifier-image/blob/main/README.md#caveats).

+> At the time of writing, polkadot.js UI still does not support Weights V2 (see [this issue](https://github.com/paritytech/ink-waterfall/issues/41)).
+We suggest using either [Contracts UI](https://contracts-ui.substrate.io) or [cargo-contract](https://github.com/paritytech/cargo-contract#usage) for interacting with contracts in Rococo Contracts.

 If you need some ROC to upload contracts, head to the Rococo Faucet Matrix chatroom #rococo-faucet:matrix.org and post
 ```
 !drip YOUR_SS_58_ADDRESS:1002